 In the same pan with some of the rendered kielbasa fat, add the cabbage, onion, garlic, sugar, salt, and pepper.
-Stir to combine and cook for about 8-10 minutes, stirring occasionally.
+Stir to combine and cook for about 5-8 minutes (depending how tender you like the vegetable), stirring occasionally.

 Mix in the vinegar and mustard; add the kielbasa back to the pan and cook for another 2 minutes to heat through.
 Taste and adjust seasoning, if necessary.